Health and Safety Protocols

 - Contact-tracing protocols in collaboration with the Wayne County Health department

-- Rapid, broad-based testing on arrival and regularly thereafter
+- Broad-based testing on arrival and regularly thereafter

-- Rapid testing in case of symptoms or contact with people who are ill
+- High-accuracy PCR (molecular) testing in case of symptoms or contact with people who are ill

 - Quarantine and isolation spaces, where students will be supported if they are ill or have been in contact with someone who is ill.